powered-by-wq/ta.wq.io/README.md

  * **delay** - Seconds to wait before executing the script

 ### Ordering
 Rather than ordering alphabetically, every folder (including the root) should have an index.yml or index.json.
-This file can also be used as a normal slide, but should have an additional *order* attribute listing all of the other slides in your preferred order.
+This file can also be used as a normal slide, but should have an additional **order** attribute listing all of the other slides in your preferred order.
 If the order attribute does not list the index itself it will not be included.
 If you do not add an order attribute, the slides will be ordered by whatever Objects.keys() decides is a good order for the compiled dictionary.

-Each of these rules is totally arbitrary and most can be overridden by changing the application code.
+Each of these rules is totally arbitrary and most/all can be overridden by changing the application code.

 Building the Presentation
 -------------------------
 Use `util/wq collectjson` to collect the contents of slides/ into AMD modules in js/slides.
-Use `util/wq build` to do the above, and then optimize the whole js (and css) folder into a single built file.
+Use `util/wq build` to do the above, and then optimize the whole js (and css) folder into a single talk.js and talk.css.
 See app.build.json for configuration options.